slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to «pivot» career?

-> *'People pivot combining two skills.
-E.g. Data Scientist is better at statistics than any software engineer and better at software engineering than any statistician.'*

 > *'Jobs are like clothes.
 There is no "wrong job".
 There are jobs which fit now.'*

 You will either pivot or get pivoted.